- Normal precautions

 Serious flooding can happen around river basins during the rainy season.
 Pay attention to news reports and weather forecasts.

-Coastal regions can be affected by cyclones during the rainy season, with very high winds and major rainfall.
+Coastal regions can be affected by cyclones during the rainy season (late October to April), with very high winds and major rainfall.
+These may lead to widespread damage to infrastructure as well as disruption to basic services including communications, power and water supplies.
 Again, you should pay attention to news reports and weather forecasts, including online forecasts.

 Entry requirements (visa/passport)